lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Composite Signatures Schemes

-The engineering principle behind the definition of Composite schemes is to define a new family of algorithms that combines the use of cryptographic operations from two different ones: ML-DSA one and a traditional one.The complexity of combining security properties from the selected two algorithms is handled at the cryptographic library or cryptographic module, thus no changes are expected at the application or protocol level.
+The engineering principle behind the definition of Composite schemes is to define a new family of algorithms that combines the use of cryptographic operations from two different ones: ML-DSA one and a traditional one.
+The complexity of combining security properties from the selected two algorithms is handled at the cryptographic library or cryptographic module, thus minimal changes are expected at the application or protocol level.
 Composite schemes are fully compatible with the X.509 model: composite public keys, composite private keys, and ciphertexts can be carried in existing data structures and protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652], and the Trust Anchor Format [RFC5914].

 Composite schemes are defined as cryptographic primitives that consists of three algorithms: